Prit04/RHUL-Final-Year-Project/diary.md

 ### 20/2/2025
 Today i plan to fix the enemy spawn issue, then work on actually finding assets for the game, build different rooms and get a proper UI implemented.
+<br /> <br />I have added a loading screen to my game with my logo at the start.